floriandejonckheere/powerampd/README.md

 - Error handling: the command resulting error is always printed
 - Encoding: special characters are handled better

+## License

+The application and its source code are licensed under the MIT license.
+A copy of the license is included in the `LICENSE.md` file.
+All image assets are generated using the [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/), and are licensed under the [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/legalcode) license.

 ## Roadmap

 **v0.1**